RevenueCat/docs/docs/tools/targeting/targeting-by-custom-attributes.md

 By default, we'll sync any attributes that you set during an app session when the app is backgrounded.
 This works great if you're using the attribute for some future need, but if you're looking to use it to serve a unique paywall via Targeting in that same session this is not sufficient.

-Therefore, we offer two options to make attribute sycing nearly immediate when they're being used in Targeting:

-1. The syncAttributesAndOfferingsIfNeeded() method
-2. Triggered syncing (on supported SDK versions)
+Therefore, we recommend using the `syncAttributesAndOfferingsIfNeeded()` method to ensure set attributes can be used for Targeting in the same session.

 ### The syncAttributesAndOfferingsIfNeeded() method